workshopper/org/CONTRIBUTING.md

 For developing new features and bug fixes, the `master` branch should be pulled and built upon.

-In case of doubt, open an issue in the
-[issue tracker](https://github.com/nodejs/node/issues/) or contact one of the **TODO: decide how to communicate workshopper maintainers** [workshopper stewards]().
+In case of doubt, open an issue in the specific workshopper's issues section or contact one of the maintainers listed in that workshopper's README.
 Especially do so if you plan to work on something big.
 Nothing is more frustrating than seeing your hard work go to waste because your vision does not align with the project team.
 We have two main Gitter channels,